 According to humanistic psychology, we have three basic motivational factors that determine the work of the Ego-dominated mind.
-One is the need to belong to somebody, the other is the need of safety, and the third is the need of appreciation.
+One is the need to belong to somebody, the other is the need for safety, and the third is the need for appreciation.

 These demands or needs appear in our life in the order listed above, and they are hierarchically connected to each other.
 It means that the need of safety only becomes important when our need to belong to somebody has already been satisfied, at least to a minimum extent.
 Similarly, the need of appreciation will be important when we already belong to somebody (it can be an individual or a group), and our need of safety, stability has been met to a certain degree.

 Our parents and teachers ”blow up” the soap-bubble for us, when they satisfy our initial needs, and we soon regard our soap-bubble as our own personal identity.
 In the course of our life, we develop the soap-bubble into a soap-bubble castle that we regard as safe.
 Since we have no idea that we are soap-bubble people, we are immensely proud of our own soap-bubble, the construction diary of which is added to our own personal history.

 Our soap-bubble castle does not stand alone in some desert; it stands in one of the streets of a nice soap-bubble town, close to the other soap-bubble castles, as the need to belong to someone, our needs of safety and of appreciation will only be satisfied in interaction with other soap-bubble people.
 But, as a consequence of our soap-bubble existence, all these needs will never be completely satisfied, as the walls of our soap-bubbles do not allow real connection and contact with others.